What is the purpose of the Deer Management Plan?

 The plan/EIS is intended to guide long-term management of white-tailed deer in the battlefield.
-While the reproductive rate of deer may increase in response to a decrease in the overall population and some deer may move into the park from the surrounding area, future deer removal actions would take into consideration any population growth and adjust management actions as needed through the adaptive management process.
+While the reproductive rate of deer may increase in response to a decrease in the overall population and some deer may move into the park from the surrounding area, future deer removal actions would take into consideration any population growth and adjust management actions as needed.

-This management plan does not eliminate deer from Antietam National Battlefield.
-Rather, it is designed to bring the deer population to a level that allows the park’s forests to regenerate and the crops fields to be productive to maintain the historic battlefield landscape.
-White-tailed deer are part of the ecosystem and future generations of park visitors will continue to have the opportunity to see deer on the battlefield.
+Yes.
+This plan is designed to bring the deer population to a level that allows the park’s forests to regenerate and the crop fields to be productive to maintain the historic battlefield landscape.
+White-tailed deer are part of the ecosystem, and future generations of park visitors will continue to have the opportunity to see deer on the battlefield.

-Are there other National Park Service areas that are doing deer management?
+Are there other National Park Service areas with deer management plans?

-Yes, in the eastern half of the United States there are a number of National Park Service areas that are actively performing deer management: Gettysburg National Military Park, Catoctin Mountain Park, Monocacy National Battlefield, Indiana Dunes National Lakeshore, Rock Creek Park, and Valley Forge National Historical Park.
+National Park Service areas in other regions are actively performing deer management including Gettysburg National Military Park, Indiana Dunes National Lakeshore, Valley Forge National Historical Park, and Cuyahoga Valley National Park.

 How can I stay updated on deer management?